Hysterectomy Surgery in West Orange, NJ

 Minimally invasive hysterectomies using laparoscopic techniques are unlike open surgeries because they are performed through one or more small incisions.
 These procedures may also allow more women, who may not be candidates for open surgery, have a hysterectomy.

 Dr. Thad Denehy specializes in providing minimally invasive hysterectomy surgery to women in West Orange, NJ.
 With over 30 years of experience, Dr. Denehy has the expertise to ensure your procedure goes as smoothly and painlessly as possible.
-Learn more and call to schedule your consultation today.
+Dr. Denehy sees patients from Maplewood, Millburn, Livingston, Roseland, Bloomfield, and more.
+Call to schedule your consultation today.

 Laparoscopic surgical procedures used in minimally invasive hysterectomies